Cough And Cold Medicines

-- Have your child drink plenty of fluids, mainly water or flavored water.
-Limit fruit juice so your child does not develop diarrhea.
+- Have your child drink plenty of fluids, mainly water, chicken soup, or broths.
+Limit fruit juice and sports drinks to avoid sugar.

-- Your child should get plenty of sleep.
+- Make sure your child gets plenty of sleep.

-- Use saline nasal spray and a bulb syringe to help congestion before eating or sleeping.
+- Use saline nasal spray and a bulb syringe to clear congestion before eating or sleeping.

-You may still use these medicines to help bring down a fever or help with aches and pains.
+- You may use these medicines to help bring down a fever or help with aches and pains.
 Be sure to read the label and give the correct dose.

-- Do not give your child aspirin or products that contain aspirin (see Picture 1).
+- Do not give your child aspirin or products that contain aspirin (Picture 2).

 - Do not give your child medicine labeled for use by adults.

-- Always read drug facts on the label for “active ingredients.”
+- Always read drug facts on the label for active ingredients.
 This will help you understand what the medicine is for.
-It will also help you make sure you are not giving the same type of medicine if you are using more than one product.
+It will also help you make sure you are not giving too much of the same type of medicine if you are using more than one product.

 When to Call the Doctor

-- Your child is hoarse, cannot talk or complains of a sore throat
+- Has a scratchy throat (hoarse), cannot talk, or complains of a sore throat.

-- Your child pulls his ears or rolls his head from side to side
+- Complains of ear pain, pulls their ears, or rolls their head from side to side.

-- Your infant refuses to take liquids for 4 or more hours
+- Has problems swallowing or refuses to take liquids for 4 or more hours.

-- Child doesn’t feel like playing or does not “act right”
+- Does not feel like playing or does not “act right.”